avuel/PerlinNoiseVisualizer/README.md

 # Walnut App Template

-This uses a simple app template from[Walnut](https://github.com/TheCherno/Walnut) - unlike the example within the Walnut repository, this keeps Walnut as an external submodule and is much more sensible for actually building applications.
-See the [Walnut](https://github.com/TheCherno/Walnut) repository for more details.
+This uses a simple app template [Walnut](https://github.com/TheCherno/Walnut) - See the [Walnut](https://github.com/TheCherno/Walnut) repository for more details.

 ## Building and running
 Officially supports Windows 10/11 and Visual Studio 2022, with more platforms coming soon.
 You'll need to have the [Vulkan SDK](https://vulkan.lunarg.com/) installed.